Extension Foundation Online Campus

 Topics/classes covered include:

-- Judging non-stock type breeds
+- Conformation of non-stock breeds

 - Oral reasons with feedback!